duyphong1204/Logseq/pages/ULISS___Sem4___General Geography Of The UK & The US___Unit 2.md

 	  logseq.order-list-type:: number
 	- London usually receives more rain than other European cities. **F** logseq.order-list-type:: number
-- 7. The amount of rain that falls on a town in Britain depends on where it is.
+	- The amount of rain that falls on a town in Britain depends on where it is. **T** logseq.order-list-type:: number
-- 8. The weather in Britain tends to be very changeable.
+	- The weather in Britain tends to be very changeable. **T** logseq.order-list-type:: number
-- 9.In summer, southern Britain is warmer than northern Britain.
+	- In summer, southern Britain is warmer than northern Britain. **T** logseq.order-list-type:: number
 - 10. In winter, the west of Britain is milder than the east.
 - Follow-up
 - Do you think there is any correlation between climate and the culture of a country?
 Support your answer, taking Britain as an example.